Guatemala Travel and Tourism Information

 UNESCO declared the park an international heritage providing funds for its preservation and exploration.
 It is now a habitat for more than 300 species of birds, monkeys, and coatis.
 Another temple that attracts the curiosity of tourists is Temple Four.
 It is the tallest construction of the Mayan civilization.
 At 64 meters, it points itself to the sky revealing all of its beauty.
 In this Temple, it is permitted to climb to the top and view the amazing scenery.

-Visa The following countries are exempt from needing visas to enter the country.
+The following countries are exempt from needing visas to enter the country.
 Do check with your consulate since visa situations can change.
-South Africa, Germany, Andorra, Antigua and Barbuda, Argentina, Australia, Austria, The Bahamas, Bahrein, Barbados, Belgium, Belize, Brazil, Brunei-Darussalam?, Bulgaria, Canada, Chile, China, Cyprus, Korea, South Korea, Costa Rica, Croatia, Denmark, El Salvador, Slovakia, Slovenia, Spain, The United States, Estonia, Finland, France, (those from French territories, are granted “Extension of Visa” status), Greece, Guam, Guatemala, Honduras, Hungary, Ireland, Iceland, Marshall Islands, Solomon Islands, Israel, Italy, Japan, Kuwait, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Madagascar, Malaysia, Malta, Mexico, Monaco, Nicaragua, Norway, New Zealand, Panama, Paraguay, Poland, Portugal, Qatar, Holland (those originating from Dutch Aruba and the Antilles will receive the same status), Great Britain and Northern Ireland, Special Administrative Regions of the People¹s Republic of China, Hong Kong, Czech Republic, Rumania, San Kitts and Nevis, San Marino, San Vincent and Granadines, Saint Lucia, Vatican City, Saint Thomas and Principe, Singapore, Sweden, Switzerland, Trinidad and Tobago, Turkey, Tuvalu, Uruguay, Vanuatu, Venezuela.
+South Africa, Germany, Andorra, Antigua and Barbuda, Argentina, Australia, Austria, The Bahamas, Bahrein, Barbados, Belgium, Belize, Brazil, Brunei-Darussalam, Bulgaria, Canada, Chile, China, Cyprus, Korea, South Korea, Costa Rica, Croatia, Denmark, El Salvador, Slovakia, Slovenia, Spain, The United States, Estonia, Finland, France, (those from French territories, are granted “Extension of Visa” status), Greece, Guam, Guatemala, Honduras, Hungary, Ireland, Iceland, Marshall Islands, Solomon Islands, Israel, Italy, Japan, Kuwait, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Madagascar, Malaysia, Malta, Mexico, Monaco, Nicaragua, Norway, New Zealand, Panama, Paraguay, Poland, Portugal, Qatar, Holland (those originating from Dutch Aruba and the Antilles will receive the same status), Great Britain and Northern Ireland, Special Administrative Regions of the Peoples Republic of China, Hong Kong, Czech Republic, Rumania, San Kitts and Nevis, San Marino, San Vincent and Granadines, Saint Lucia, Vatican City, Saint Thomas and Principe, Singapore, Sweden, Switzerland, Trinidad and Tobago, Turkey, Tuvalu, Uruguay, Vanuatu, Venezuela.
 The official currency of Guatemala is the Quetzal (named after the bird -symbol of the country).

 The exchange is approximately US$ 1 to 6,40 – 6,60 quetzales.
 Check exchange rates before traveling.
 American dollars are accepted everywhere in the country.
 Most credit cards are accepted in the larger cities.
 Water: In general, the water is safe, however it would be wise to drink only bottled mineral water.
 When you leave the large cities and go to smaller towns, be careful; for your own safety, we recommend that you only drink bottled water.
 As in all countries, the hygiene and cleaning of food depends on the establishment you are in.
 In general, serious problems do not exist.
 It is not necessary to take any vaccines to visit this country.